Chascanum cernuum (L.) E.Mey.

 The genus name Chascanum comes from chascanon, a name used in the first century A.D for the species Xanthium strumarium (cockle burr) by Dioscorides, a Greek physician.
 In those days it was quite effective in colouring hair yellow.
 In the area of classical theatre, chascanum refers to a mask with a wide-open mouth which alludes to the wide-open flower tube.

-The species epithet cernuum means nodding or cernuous and is used to describe the nodding fruit of the species.
+The species name cernuum means 'nodding' or 'cernuous' and is used to describe the nodding fruit of the species.

 There are no records of specific pollinators.

 There are no records of it being used medicinally or culturally.
-It has some potential as an ornamental though.
+It has some potential as an ornamental.

 Growing Chascanum cernuum